MileHacker Logo

 • Try Medicine Park's unique local restaurants, often featuring American comfort food.

-• Stock up on what you need for a picnic in Lawton for dining amidst nature in the refuge's picnic areas.
+• Stock up on what you need for a picnic in Lawton for dining amidst nature in the refuge's places to have a picnic.

 • Explore local farmers markets if your visit aligns along with their operating season.